 Introduction to Stability Testing

 As the name says, Stability Testing is used to figure out how far stable can an application behave in different environments and system conditions.
-The application being tested for its stability in different environments are validated with varying conditions that includes different RAM capacities, different Internet speeds, different server loads, different atmospheric temperatures, different power supplies, etc. The test results will be observed on the application’s behavior in terms of response time, navigation patterns, efficiency of the application, accessibility of the options in the application, etc.
+The application being tested for its stability in different environments are validated with varying conditions that include different RAM capacities, different Internet speeds, different server loads, different atmospheric temperatures, different power supplies, etc. The test results will be observed on the application’s behavior in terms of response time, navigation patterns, the efficiency of the application, accessibility of the options in the application, etc.

-How Stability Testing is Performed?
+How is Stability Testing Performed?

 Stability Testing can be performed by means of automation or by performing the test manually.
 The idea behind this testing is to establish stability for the application.
 A minimum of three batches can be checked to evaluate the stability.
-The variance in data affects the system and after checking the load if there are issues then it can be retested.
+The variance in data affects the system, and after checking the load, if there are issues, then it can be retested.
 The initial step in this testing is regression testing or smoke testing.
-Once this is passed then functional or non-functional testing can be started.
-In functional testing execution of all different functionalities can be done and non-functional will include performance-related issues.
+Once this is passed, then functional or non-functional testing can be started.
+In functional testing, all functionalities can be executed, and non-functional will include performance-related issues.
 Stress testing falls under the latter category.
-The points which should be taken care of are:

-- The maximum allowed load should be applied to the system both internally and externally which will help in determining the breaking point.
+- The maximum allowed load should be applied to the system both internally and externally, which will help in determining the breaking point.

 - Memory should be full up to 60% and then tested for its performance.

-- When the memory reaches 80% then it should be tested again.
+- When the memory reaches 80%, then it should be tested again.

-- To fill up the memory automation scripts can be used.
+- To fill up the memory, automation scripts can be used.

 - The maximum allowed load can also be applied to the system and checked for the application’s recovery.

 It helps in determining the scope of testing and find out business issues to verify system performance and load data as per user.
-It will also ensure that test deliverables are delivered within the specified time.
+It will also ensure that test deliverable are delivered within the specified time.

 Stability Testing Techniques

 Stability Testing aims at improving the performance of the software.
-There are many statistics that need to be gathered and should be measured while performing the testing.
-Tests that are to be taken care of are:
+Therefore, there are many statistics that need to be gathered and should be measured while performing the testing.

-4. Transactions per second: The total number of transactions that are being completed should be made a note of.
+- Transactions per second: The total number of transactions that are being completed should be made a note of.
 These transactions can either be successful or failed.
 This helps in getting a note of the actual transaction load on the system.

-6. Hits per second: This factor helps us understand the number of users who are currently present on the server.
+- Hits per second: This factor helps us understand the number of users who are currently present on the server.
 By testing this part, you can determine the load per user generates with respect to the number of hits on the server.

 Stability Testing Tools

-There are many tools available in the market which help you in stressing the system and check its stability.
+There are many tools available in the market that help you stress the system and check its stability.

-2. System Stability Tester: This tool uses the famous method of letting the computer calculate the value of Pi up to 128 million digits.
+- System Stability Tester: This tool uses the famous method of letting the computer calculate the value of Pi up to 128 million digits.
 It consumes all capacity of your processor as long as the test runs are used for benchmarking.

 Advantages and Disadvantages of Stability Testing

 - When memory is tested, it is ensured that there are no memory leaks which may lead to unexpected failures.
 It also monitors the effectiveness of the system.
-The disadvantages can be the system may crash due to extra load on the CPU or processor which may result in data loss.
+The disadvantages can be that the system may crash due to extra load on the CPU or processor, resulting in data loss.

-Why do we need to perform Stability Testing?
+Why do we Need to Perform Stability Testing?